 Section 1: The Sacred Grove

-In Islamic culture, the land belongs to the Supreme God, and people must care for the land.
+In Islamic culture, the land is considered to belong to the Supreme God, and people are expected to care for it.

 “The seven heavens and the earth, and all beings therein, declare His glory: there is not a thing but celebrates His praise; And yet ye understand not how they declare His glory!
 Verily He is Oft-Forbear, Most Forgiving!”
 (Qur’an 17:44)